Marha Porkolt is a Hungarian stew that is as popular as Goulash, rich with tender beef mine is the product of 12 years

 Do not be tempted to add red or yellow peppers, they add too much sweetness.

-I always serve or even order mine with nokedli, egg noodles of sorts.
-You can find the recipe for this in my chicken paprikash recipe.
+I almost always serve or even order mine with nokedli, Hungarian egg noodles of sorts.

 However, you could serve with everything from pasta to buttered boiled potatoes.

 Adding pickles, any pickles will make the experience much more Hungarian!